In a nutshell.

 2015: After four years of nearly full-time involvement in political community organizing, I resigned from a board position (and de facto general manager role) of a small 501(c)(4) non-profit organization.
 The organization collapses due to financial issues shortly before my intended last day with that organization.

-2015: I explored several future paths forward, and I initially thought of going on a consultant role to help non-profits manage their volunteers and events.
+2015: I explored several future options, and I initially thought of going on a consultant role to help non-profits manage their volunteers and events.
 I began formulating a business plan but it ultimately did not look viable, nor was I really happy with this.

-2016: The first major client, Estancia Serenova launches in Columbia County, Oregon.
+2016: The first major client, Estancia Serenova was founded in Columbia County, Oregon.
 (Fun fact: "Estancia Serenova" was one among two finalist options I presented; the other one was "GroundsWell Sanctuary"!)

-2017: In order to train aspiring entrepreneurs, I launched Micro-Revolution Academy.
+2017: In order to train aspiring entrepreneurs, I started Micro-Revolution Academy (now it is known as Creative Liberation Lab).

 2017: Based on my field experiences in teaching Micro-Revolution Academy classes, I sensed an important unmet need for helping people discover their inner sparks and shape their own personal narratives that define their perceptions of their own lives.